FilipAndonov04/Testing-Library/README.md

 # Testing Library

-Library for testing code with simple interface.
+Simple C++ Library for writing unit tests.
+It has an easy to learn and use API for test cases, consisting of definition, assertion and execution.

-## Testing
+## Test Cases

 Testing is done with test cases.
 A test case has a name and a suite.